Growing to serve the needs of the region since 1946

 At the request of citizens from Kewanee, Illinois, the College expanded operations to communities in the southeastern portion of the district.
 Instruction was delivered at the Kewanee National Guard Armory and Kewanee High School beginning in 1967.

 Instruction began at the present site of the East Campus in 1971.
 Black Hawk College East was operationally separate from the Quad-Cities Campus from 1971–1989.
 At the request of the College, the North Central Association (NCA) approved the unification of the campuses in 1986, and the Illinois Community College Board approved the College as one college with two campuses in 1989.
 The two campuses continue to be united—each offering a full complement of courses and curricula.

-Today Black Hawk College operates within Illinois Community College District #503, an area encompassing 2,200 square miles in nine counties of northwestern Illinois (Bureau, Henderson, Henry, Stark, Whiteside, Knox, Marshall, Mercer, Rock Island).
+Today Black Hawk College operates within Illinois Community College District #503, encompassing 2,200 square miles in nine counties of northwestern Illinois (Bureau, Henderson, Henry, Stark, Whiteside, Knox, Marshall, Mercer, Rock Island).
 In addition to two full-service campuses in Moline and Kewanee, the College owns the Outreach Center in East Moline, Illinois; the Adult Learning Center (formerly the Technology Center) in Rock Island, Illinois; the Industrial Training Lab Extension Center in Moline; and the Community Education Center in Kewanee and leases space at the Illinois workNet Center in Moline.
 The College offers more than 140 career and transfer programs and serves more people than any other institution of higher education in the Quad-Cities area.

 6600 34th Avenue, Moline, Illinois 61265